wcm-io-caravan/caravan-rhyme/README.md

 - these interfaces are shared with the consumers, which can use them as a **highly abstracted client API**
 - the same interfaces are also used to **keep the server-side implementation well structured**, and in sync with the published API
 - consistent support for **controlling caching** using the `cache-control: max-age` header
-- simplify data-debugging by **including `via` links to upstream resources** in every response
+- simplify data debugging and performance analysis, by including metadata in every response
 - **consistent error handling over service boundaries** using the [vnd.error](https://github.com/blongden/vnd.error) media type

 **Rhyme** is based on several years experience and best practices from a large production HAL microservice platform (based on OSGi, JAX-RS & RxJava 1).
-But it has been re-written from scratch with the goal of being usable within any Java web framework.
+But it has been re-written from scratch (with an unreasonably high unit test coverage) with the goal of being useful within any Java web framework.

 ## Modules in this repository

 - [api-interfaces](api-interfaces) - contains only annotations, interfaces and dependencies to be used in your API interface definitions
-- [core](core) - the core framework that can be used with any Java web framework
+- [core](core) - the core framework that can be integrated within any Java web service
-- [osgi-jaxrs](osgi-jaxrs) - additional code for implementing HAL webservices using the [OSGi r7 JAX-RS Whiteboard](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.jaxrs.html) and related [wcm.io Caravan](https://github.com/wcm-io-caravan) projects
+- [osgi-jaxrs](osgi-jaxrs) - additional code for implementing HAL web services using the [OSGi r7 JAX-RS Whiteboard](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.jaxrs.html) and related [wcm.io Caravan](https://github.com/wcm-io-caravan) projects
 - [examples/osgi-jaxrs-example-service](examples/osgi-jaxrs-example-service) - an example service using reactive types in its API
 - [examples/osgi-jaxrs-example-launchpad](examples/osgi-jaxrs-example-launchpad) - a [Sling launchpad](https://sling.apache.org/documentation/the-sling-engine/the-sling-launchpad.html) to start the example service (and run some integration tests)